Hephaest/ComputerNetworkApplications/README.md

 This project is designed to increase your competency in developing socket-based applications.
 # ICMP Ping
 ## Purpose
-This task is to recreate the ping client discussed in Lecture 3: Delay, Loss & Throughput.
+This task is to recreate the ping client discussed in **Lecture 3: Delay, Loss & Throughput**.
 Ping is a tool used to measure delay and loss in computer networks.
 In practice, we can analyse and determine the network failures by using `ping` command.
 Also, we can choose the best proxy server based on the ping results of different IP addresses.
 ## Principle